alexisrsantos/JAMA_Falls/README.md

 # Introduction

-Here I provide code for: Trends in falls among older adults in the United States
+Here I provide code for: Trends in falls among older adults in the United States, 1999-2020

+### Citation

+> Santos-Lozada, A.R.
+(202X) Trends in falls among older adults in the United States, 1999-2020.

 # Organization
 The repository contains five folders